CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/gNMI Streaming.md

 <!-- vale on -->
 ### User Credentials and Authentication

-User authentication is enabled by default. gNMI subscription requests must include an HTTP Basic Authentication header according to RFC7617 containing the username and password of a user with NVUE API access permissions.
-You can enable this setting in the standard gNMI client (gNMIc) by setting the `auth-scheme` parameter to basic.
-Refer to {{<exlink url="https://gnmic.openconfig.net/global_flags/ - auth-scheme" text="https://gnmic.openconfig.net/global_flags/ - auth-scheme">}}.
+User authentication is enabled by default. gNMI subscription requests must include the username and password of a user with NVUE API access permissions, either in an HTTP Basic Authentication header according to RFC7617 or a gRPC Metadata header.

-{{%notice note%}}
-Cumulus Linux ignores credentials in RPC metadata.
-{{%/notice%}}

 ### gNMI Client Requests